return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-buf_c.rst

 Userspace can query the state of these implicitly tracked fences using \ :c:func:`poll`\ and related system calls:

-- Checking for POLLIN, i.e. read access, can be use to query the state of the most recent write or exclusive fence.
+- Checking for EPOLLIN, i.e. read access, can be use to query the state of the most recent write or exclusive fence.

-- Checking for POLLOUT, i.e. write access, can be used to query the state of all attached fences, shared and exclusive ones.
+- Checking for EPOLLOUT, i.e. write access, can be used to query the state of all attached fences, shared and exclusive ones.

 Note that this only signals the completion of the respective fences, i.e. the